JustOscarJ1/valorant_lineup_calculator/README.md

 - Libraries: `keyboard`, `pyautogui`, `pyttsx3`, `tkinter`, `customtkinter`, `PIL`

 ### Installation
+1. Download Python

-1. Download the files and keep them in one folder together, keep images in a folder named "images"
+2. Download the files and keep them in one folder together, keep images in a folder named "images"
-2. Open command prompt, type `cd your_folder`
+3. Open command prompt, type `cd your_folder`
-3. In the command prompt type `pip install -r requirements.txt` to download the required packages
+4. In the command prompt type `pip install -r requirements.txt` to download the required packages

 ## Usage